 Now in the TDLC ontology, an aspect monism, this doesn’t just apply to human characters.
 It applies to everything – the environment, elementary components, bacteria, plants, insects, animals, all the way to human animals.
 Each has its own constraints and levels of sentience.
 Some aspects of the Divine Life behave stereotypically like chemical elements, cells, plants, etc. with very limited complexity whereas in others there is great complexity and more options available.
 So God takes on each role (a divine aspect) and lives that life.

 What this means for the problem of evil is that God adopts all the aspects (characters and settings) of narrative and the constraints in play for them.
 These include natural aspects like weather, oceans, rain, wind, etc. as well as all living organisms.
 So with respect to natural disasters, God honors the situations and constraints that apply.
-This is a commitment to the life-giving order in nature and from the narratives perspective, a commitment to realism.
+This is a commitment to the life-giving order in nature.

 And so the grand narrative unfolds as God lives each life and struggles with the limitations and challenges of what it means to be a finite creature with frailties as well as strengths.